World Athletics Indoor Tour: (Gold Standard) Meetings

 In keeping with the indoor season generally, the season for the World Athletics Indoor Tour is considerably shorter than for the outdoor Diamond League, with the tour concluded in little over a month, and meetings often held only a few days apart.
-The meeting in Boston is the ever-present in history of the tour.
-The most recent addition is the Belgrade Indoor Meeting, scheduled to be added for the first time in 2025.
+The meeting in Boston is the ever-present in the history of the tour.
+The most recent expansion is the Belgrade Indoor Meeting, added for the first time in 2025.
 Typically, major international championship events take place after the conclusion of the tour season.